Private Investigator License Requirements by State

 Most states maintain online license verification databases through their regulatory agency (typically the Department of Public Safety, Secretary of State, or Division of Licensing).
 Ask the PI for their license number and verify it directly with the issuing state.

-Hiring an unlicensed investigator carries significant risks: evidence gathered may be inadmissible in court, you could face legal liability for their actions, they may use illegal methods, and you have no regulatory recourse if something goes wrong.
+Hiring someone without the required license carries significant risks: evidence gathered may be inadmissible in court, you could face legal liability for their actions, they may use illegal methods, and you may have no regulatory recourse if something goes wrong.

 Processing times vary by state, typically 30-90 days after submitting a complete application.
 However, meeting the underlying requirements (experience, training, exams) may take years.
 This is why hiring an already-licensed PI is the practical choice for clients.